colinxy/jrewriter/README.md

 Rewrite increment on `int` or `long` to be atomic using `getAndAddInt` and `getAndAddLong` methods in `sun.misc.Unsafe`.
-As a result, unsychronized update on counters is made atomic.
+As a result, unsynchronized update on counters is made atomic.

 See [src/test/java/Increment.java](src/test/java/Increment.java) as an example.